 The leak should be identified as soon as possible and the area exposed and fully dried prior to re-instating to prevent the development of dry rot.
 The area may need a precautionary treatment of fungicide to stop germination of the fungal growth during long term drying out of the timbers.

 Richardson & Starling have been eradicating dry and wet rot attacks to property for over 85 years and offer a 30-year guarantee on most repair work which our specialists undertake.
 This guarantee is fully transferable to any new owner of the property.
 Thus, providing you with additional value for your property.
 We are members of the Guarantee Protection Insurance Scheme (GPI).
 This will allow you to take out an insurance backed guarantee over and above out guarantee for a period of 10 years.
 There is a one of cost for this policy based on the value of the contract, your local office will be able to provide more information on this.

 If you suspect you have a dry rot attack in your property you should consult a specialist company who have the expertise to eradicate the attack.
 Dry rot can spread rapidly in a building dependant on the conditions within.
 It is important to treat not just the affected area but also to repair and replace any surrounding damaged timbers, however, you must also halt the source of the moisture, which is causing the decay.

-By contacting your local Richardson & Starling branch you can gain free advice and arrange a free timber survey.
-If your property is located within a twenty-five-mile radius of our nearest branch the survey will be conducted free of charge (T&C apply).
+By contacting your local Richardson & Starling branch you can gain free advice and arrange a timber survey.
 Our specialist’s surveyors have the necessary experience, skills and resources to deal with your dry rot problem efficiently and safely in order to get your property back to health as quickly as possible.